nirmalnr/udagram-image-filter/README.md

 Endpoint : http://udagram-filter-dev-dev.us-east-2.elasticbeanstalk.com/

-#### In the postman collection for testing filtering with s3 bucket URL pre-request script has been added which calls the udacity endpoint to get a post and sends that URL as the request to the filter api endpoint.
+#### In the postman collection for testing filtering with s3 bucket URL pre-request script has been added which calls the udagram endpoint to get a post and sends that URL as the request to the filter api endpoint.